code-in-time/phone-book-test/README.md

-# reactjs-notes-list
+# Phone Book test

-I am learning how to use react and redux and styling with sass
+Details

+* You are able to add a new name and number to the phone book.
+* You are able to filter the entries of the phone book.

-## How start the App
+## How to setup and start the App

-- git clone git@github.com:code-in-time/reactjs-notes-list.git
+* git clone git@github.com:git@github.com:code-in-time/phone-book-test.gitt
-- cd reactjs-notes-list
+* cd phone-book-test
-- npm install
+* npm install
-- npm start
+* npm start

 ## Planning notes are here

-- Doc/Planning/Planning_a_notes_list_REDUX.png
+- Doc/Planning/planningPhoneBook.png